ipaqmaster/vfio/README.md

    If set adds extra arbitrary commands to the cmdline of qemu (Once invoked) Useful for `-device ac97` to get some quick and easy audio support if the host is running pulseaudio.

+`-romfile/-vbios /path/to/vbios.bin`
+   Accepts a file path to a rom file to use on any detected GPU during -pci argument processing.
+   You should check the vbios dump you're about to use is safe before using it on a GPU, rom-parser is a good project for this.
+   Otherwise you can often download your model's vbios from TechPowerup and patch it with a project like NVIDIA-vBIOS-VFIO-Patcher before using it.

 `-run`